 Why is this important?

-Low glutamine levels make you feel tired on the short term and can also cause exhaustion in the long-term.
+Low glutamine levels make you feel tired in the short term and can also cause exhaustion in the long term.

-Fatigue leads to immune problems and increased risk of getting all sorts of illnesses.
+Fatigue leads to immune problems and an increased risk of getting all sorts of illnesses.

 Remember that catabolic state we discussed before?
 A 20mg supplement of glutamine helps you avoid that so that you can recover faster.